chethan2kumar/SplunkArchitect/Creating-and-Using-Summary-Indexes.md

 * The designated fields, along with the rest of the addinfo fields, are added to the designated summary index as events.

+This report is set to run at 5 minutes after each hour:

 ![Saved Search Report Setup 2](/images/saved_search_settings_2.png)

+Near the bottom of the form, click to enable Summary indexing, select the (previously created) summary index, and if desired, any additional field(s) to help identify these events in the summary index:

 ![Saved Search Report Setup 3](/images/saved_search_settings_3.png)